kkovaletp/photoview/README.md

 - You agree that [Russia is a terrorist state](https://www.europarl.europa.eu/doceo/document/RC-9-2022-0482_EN.html);
 - You fully support Ukraine's territorial integrity, including its claims over [temporarily occupied territories](https://en.wikipedia.org/wiki/Russian-occupied_territories_of_Ukraine);
 - You reject false narratives perpetuated by Russian state propaganda.
+- If you are a citizen of Russia or Belarus and you are located on the territory of those countries or on the occupied Ukrainian territories, it is strictly forbidden to use this project or its parts in any way or form.

-To learn more about the war and how you can help, [click here](https://war.ukraine.ua/).
+To learn more about the war and how you can help, [visit the war.ukraine.ua](https://war.ukraine.ua/).

 Glory to Ukraine! 🇺🇦